“Health promotion is

 social and environmental interventions.” – World Health Organization

-Since 1997, VCH has provided more than $4 million dollars each year in grants to support community partners in their work to help empower vulnerable communities to increase control over, and improve, their health through addressing upstream social and/or environmental barriers.
+Since 1997, VCH has provided more than $4 million dollars each year in grants across the VCH Region to support community partners in their work to help empower vulnerable communities to increase control over, and improve, their own health through addressing upstream social and/or environmental barriers.

 Next Application Deadline: 5pm on August 30, 2018

 Download Full Guidelines and Application Form (Round 2)

 Non-renewable project grants for registered not-for-profit organizations to respond to emergent community and organizational health promotion needs.
 Projects must be one-time-only in nature and intent.
 They may include one-time-only program enhancements/expansions, pilot projects, small capital projects, program research/planning, and/or organizational capacity building.
 Total funding for this grant program is very limited, and varies from year to year.
 2018 OTO Health Promotion Project Grants are